 - constructivist, educational technology (Computer Assisted Learning and Technology Enhanced Learning)

-- applied statistics (incl. reproducible statistical computing, econometrics, and time series analysis)
+- applied statistics (incl. reproducible statistical computing, modelling, and analysis)

 - software & database design, engineering, and development

-- technology acceptance, usability and evaluation of ICT
+- technology acceptance, usability and evaluation of Information Systems

 - educational & research technology